roufamatic/roufa-enterprises-blog/contents/articles/async-await-through-the-looking-glass/index.md

 It all looks very synchronous and saves a lot of mental unwinding that would happen otherwise.

-But as I learned today, once you do hit the "await" statement, you are still going to a different part of the stack.
-And this stack may not be identical to the place you left, depending on how it got there.
+But as I learned today, once you do hit the "await" statement, you are still leaving stack.
+And when the await returns, the place you come back to may not be identical to the place you left, depending on how it got there.
 Here's a contrived example.

     public async Task<Stuff> GetStuffAsync(string someRelativeFolder) {
         FireOffTheExecutable();